PubNubDevelopers/PubNub-Showcase/README.md

 ## Contributing
 Please fork the repository if you'd like to contribute.
 Pull requests are always welcome.

+## Customization to change colors and video content

+- To modify the application theme, modify the colors located at the top of `/shared/style.css`.
+Named colors are used throughout this application so changing them here will update the entire app.

+- To modify the video displayed in the Virtual Events app, update the file `/virtual-events/virtual-events.html`, search for the `iframe` tag and modify the YouTube video ID.
+This application has not been tested with any video service other than YouTube.

 ## Customization with customer logos on home screen

 You can customize the home screen with customer logos which will appear when the user hovers over any configured use-case tile.